extcode/cart/Documentation/Developer/Events/Index.rst

    This is mainly used by the cart extension itself to finalize the order process.

-   Here, among other things, e-mails are sent.
+   Here, among other things, emails are sent.
 Other extensions can use this event to generate PDF documents, register users or assign registered users to another user group.